 Creating a quick path from ground-breaking research ideas, to useful, affordable, scalable solutions in productions.

-If you enjoyed this blog, register for the RE•WORK London AI Summit taking place on 14-15 September, where you can hear from AI experts, including, Toju Duke at Google, Detlef Nauck at BT, Xin Wang at Shell, Claire Lebarz at AirBnb, Sunando Das at Unilever, Florin Coman at Bosch, Asmita Poddar at Amazon Alexa and many more!
-The Summit it is a two-day event that will bring together like-minded individuals and will cover three tracks – Deep Learning, AI in Retail and Conversational AI.
-Get your tickets today.
+If you enjoyed this blog, check out the on-demand sessions from the RE•WORK London AI Summit that took place on 14-15 September, and hear from AI experts, including, Toju Duke at Google, Detlef Nauck at BT, Xin Wang at Shell, Claire Lebarz at AirBnb, Sunando Das at Unilever, Florin Coman at Bosch, Asmita Poddar at Amazon Alexa and many more!
+Get access to sessions from three unique tracks – Deep Learning, AI in Retail and Conversational AI.
+Get your on-demand pass today.